shawenyao/jekyll-now/_posts/2019-04-07-Market-Comovement-in-Equilibrium.md

 </div>

 The limiting case of the S&P 500 index trading example will lead us to something fairly similar to Harry Markowitz's conceptual world of equilibrium, where
-* every investor only holds the market portfolio
+* every investor only holds the market portfolio as far as risky assets are concerned
 * every transaction is done via trading the market portfolio

-As mentioned earlier, the fact that market portfolio becomes the only trading vehicle will consequently make all individual risky assets that the market is composed of go up and down in price as one, implying the same return, volatility across the market as well as a pairwise correlation of 1 between any two risky assets.
+As mentioned earlier, the fact that market portfolio becomes the only trading vehicle will consequently make every individual risky assets that constitutes the market go up and down in price as one, implying the same return, volatility across the market as well as a pairwise correlation of 1 between any two of them.

 ## The True Equilibrium

-Fortunately, market always finds a way to restore balance, by virtue of the collective efforts from the rational, diligent and profit-seeking investors.
-As with all arbitrage opportunities, exploiting them will cause them to diminish and eventually disappear.
-Price of overvalued assets will decrease, implying a higher expected return in the future so that people are going to be willing to hold them in their portfolios again; on the other hand, price of undervalued assets will rise and people will no longer find them as attractive and thus decide to reduce their holdings.

-Along the path towards the new equilibrium, market continuously updates the view of what the expected return and volatility for each asset should be, until it reaches the point where all of them align on a straight line that begins from the risk-free asset:
+As more investors become believers in modern portfolio theory along the path towards equilibrium, market continuously updates the view of what the expected return and volatility for each asset should be, until it reaches the point where all of them converge on a single point from a mean-variance standpoint.

 <div align="center">
   <img src="https://shawenyao.github.io/ETF-vs-rho/output/efficient_frontier3.svg" />
 </div>

 ## Implications